Best Practices, Limitations, Options, and More...

 With a custom migration, you might have a CRM implementation partner where they have fit this into their entire onboarding plan with you.
 This option is the most valuable in our opinion, because trying to adopt HubSpot on your own and not optimizing all of its features can slow down the investment you are making.
 Time to value with your investment in HubSpot is key if your true ambition with your business is growth.

-Having a project manager or CSM guide you through the entire Salesforce to HubSpot migration process gives you time to consider things like fields/properties clean up, consolidation of pipelines or processes, automations, etc. Better yet the project manager/CSM can give you guidance on turning text fields into dropdown fields, so you can report more accurately on data points you collect.
+Having a project manager or CSM guide you through the entire Salesforce to HubSpot integration process gives you time to consider things like fields/properties clean up, consolidation of pipelines or processes, automations, etc. Better yet the project manager/CSM can give you guidance on turning text fields into dropdown fields, so you can report more accurately on data points you collect.

 You can clean up the data yourself in the Salesforce portal.
 This will require some effort and time on your side, however it will have no additional cost.